baudelaine/ocp-esx/Install-RHEL-GUI.md

 ## On Controller

+> :warning: Run this on Controller

 	poweroff

 ## On ESX

 ### Check ctl vm is Powered off

+> :warning: Run this on ESX

 	vim-cmd vmsvc/getallvms | awk '$2 ~ "ctl-ocp" && $1 !~ "Vmid" {print "vim-cmd vmsvc/power.getstate " $1}' | sh